Chinese Studies

 Our PhD Chinese Studies programme will enable you to undertake a significant piece of research that aligns with our interests in a wide range of areas.

-Opportunities for the study of earlier periods of Chinese history and culture are made particularly rich by the holdings of The University of Manchester Library, the third largest academic library in the UK.
-The John Rylands Library holdings are a unique collection of late imperial and early modern texts, art and objects that provide fecund ground for further research.
+There are rich opportunities for the study of earlier periods of Chinese history and culture.
+This is facilitated by the holdings of The University of Manchester Library - the third largest academic library in the UK.
+The John Rylands Library and Research Institute's holdings are a unique collection of late imperial and early modern texts, art and objects that provide fecund ground for further research.
+We also run a regular research seminar series in East Asian Studies, and postgraduate students contribute significantly to the running and content of both.

 Qualification, course duration and attendance options